yashsriram/yart/checklist.md

     HW1b
     - [x] soft shadow
     HW1c
-    - [x] parallel projection
+    - [x] parallel projection (not done properly)

 Bug fixes
     - [x] Invalid number of args fix
     - [x] Output file name fix
     - [x] Accept empty lines
     - [x] Ignore unknown keywords
-    - [ ] Sometimes your rays go through triangles without detecting the intersection.
+    - [x] Sometimes your rays go through triangles without detecting the intersection.
-    - [ ] Your texture parser doesnt always work, there might be newlines or whitespace at the end of a line.
+    - [x] Your texture parser doesnt always work, there might be newlines or whitespace at the end of a line.
+    - [x] texture paths
-    - [ ] texture paths
+    - [ ] 1c testcases
     - [ ] Your shadows aren't correct sometimes.
+    - [ ] 1d testcases
     - [ ] I see you did the parallel projection, but it pulls the camera extremely far back
-    - [ ] 1c testcases, 1d testcases

 Features
     - [x] texture mapping on triangles